Missing Milwaukee woman, two daughters found dead in garage

 A missing Milwaukee woman and her two daughters were found dead Sunday, the victims of an apparent homicide, authorities said.

-Amarah J. Banks, 26; Zaniya R. Ivery, 5; and Camaria Banks, 4, were found in a garage Sunday afternoon, Milwaukee Police Chief Alfonso Morales said at a news conference.
-An Amber Alert was issued Saturday for the three.
-Amarah Banks was reported missing by her family on Feb.
-9.
+Amarah J. Banks, 26; Zaniya R. Ivery, 5; and Camaria Banks, 4, were found in a Milwaukee garage Sunday afternoon, Milwaukee Police Chief Alfonso Morales said at a news conference.
+Banks and her daughters were reported missing by her family on Feb.
+9. An Amber Alert was issued Saturday for the three.
+The police chief said the criteria to issue an alert had not been met prior to Saturday.

+"You have to also understand that foul play was not an initial piece of this investigation, it was a missing investigation that escalated," Morales said.

-They were discovered after the arrest of Banks' boyfriend Arzel J. Ivery, 25, in Memphis, Tennessee, Morales said.
+They were discovered after the arrest of Banks' boyfriend Arzel J. Ivery, 25, in Memphis, Tennessee, on a fugitive from justice warrant, Morales said.
 Ivery is the father of one of the children.
-He is being held in Memphis on a charge of fugitive from justice without a warrant, according to Shelby County Jail records.
+He is being held in Memphis, according to Shelby County Jail records.

 It is unclear if he has an attorney.